Giannoudis/StructuredLocalization/README.md

     Language: `de`
     Countries: `de-US` or `de-GB`
 - All placeholders (`count` in the example above) must be included
-- All resources need to be translated
+- All resources must be translated

 > Tools like [ReSharper](https://www.jetbrains.com/help/resharper/Reference__Code_Inspections_RESX.html) are helpful in finding broken translation resources.